check-spelling/check-spelling-docs/Configuration.md

 ### allow

-This allows you to add supplemental words to the dictionary without relacing the core dictionary.
+This allows you to add supplemental words to the dictionary without replacing the core dictionary.

 ### dictionary